vk3edw/WSPR-MEPT/README.md

 Also PCD8544 Library written by Carlos Rodrigues.

-I also thank the work of Thomas LA3PNA, Mark K6HX, KD1JV found through research through Google.
+I also thank the work OF Thomas LA3PNA, Mark K6HX, and KD1JV with the sharing of their work made available through Google and Github.

 Visit VK3EDW.COM to get more info regarding this project.